gesquive/point/README.md

 ### Config File
 The application looks for a configuration file at the following locations in order:
  - `./config.yml`
- - `~/.config/point/config.yml`
+ - `~/.config/reflect/config.yml`
- - `/etc/point/config.yml`
+ - `/etc/reflect/config.yml`

 Copy `pkg/config.example.yml` to one of these locations and populate the values with your own.
 Since the config contains a writable API token, make sure to set permissions on the config file appropriately so others cannot read it.
 A good suggestion is `chmod 600 /path/to/config.yml`.

-If you are planning to run this app as a service, it is recommended that you place the config in `/etc/point/config.yml`.
+If you are planning to run this app as a service, it is recommended that you place the config in `/etc/reflect/config.yml`.

 ### Environment Variables
 Optionally, instead of using a config file you can specify config entries as environment variables.
-Use the prefix "POINT_" in front of the uppercased variable name.
-For example, the config variable `log-file` would be the environment variable `POINT_LOG_FILE`.
+Use the prefix "REFLECT_" in front of the uppercased variable name.
+For example, the config variable `log-file` would be the environment variable `REFLECT_LOG_FILE`.

 ### Service
 This application was developed to run as a service behind a webserver such as nginx, apache, or caddy.

-You can use upstart, init, runit or any other service manager to run the `point` executable.
+You can use upstart, init, runit or any other service manager to run the `reflect` executable.
 Example scripts for systemd and upstart can be found in the `pkg/services` directory.
 A logrotate script can also be found in the `pkg/services` directory.
-All of the configs assume the user to run as is named `point`, make sure to change this if needed.
+All of the configs assume the user to run as is named `reflect`, make sure to change this if needed.

 ## Usage